mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Step 4: Adding Charlie to the Group

-If Alice then wants to add Charlie to the group, she follows a similar procedure as with Bob: she first uses the AS to look up his initial keying material and then generates two messages:
+If Alice then wants to add Charlie to the group, she follows a similar procedure as with Bob: she first uses the DS to look up his initial keying material and then generates two messages:

 * A message to the entire group (consisting of her, Bob, and Charlie) adding